Eomm/blog-posts/bonus/postgres-logical-replication/README.md

 In today's fast-paced digital landscape, businesses rely heavily on data to drive decision-making processes.
 Real-time data replication has emerged as a critical capability for organizations seeking to stay ahead of the curve, enabling them to synchronize data across multiple databases seamlessly.
+To make a few practical examples, real-time data replication is essential for scenarios such as:

+- Keeping different databases in sync, which is a typical scenario when a company acquires another company and needs to merge the data.
+- Relying on a database to trigger events in other systems; for example, when a new user is created in the database, a welcome email is sent without modifying existing code or introducing new architecture components like message queues.
+- Keeping an application's in-memory cache in sync with the database to improve the performance of read queries.
+- Of course, for high availability and disaster recovery scenarios.

+As you can see, real-time data replication is a powerful tool that can be used in various scenarios to improve the performance, reliability, and scalability of your applications.

 In this blog post, we'll explore the power of Postgres replication management, to understand how to do a real-time data replication in Postgres with Node.js.
 _You will need to run some Docker commands to set up a Postgres instance with logical replication enabled, but it is a copy-paste operation._

 ## Introduction to Postgres Replication Management